ABOUT

 Approach

 I've trained in many therapeutic modalities over the years however, these are the ones I resonate with most (listed in alphabetical order).
 They are robust and flexible therapies which I use in a trauma-, dissociation-, attachment-, and identity-affirming and informed way.
+They are also reflective of my inclusive approach to working the mind and the body and nervous system.

 I’m what you would call an ‘integrative therapist’.
 This means that I draw from my training and experience to meet your particular needs, challenges, preferences, goals, readiness, etc. Ultimately, our partnership and collaboration in therapy is the secret sauce!